List of wireless network technologies: 4G

 4G provided broadband Internet access for mobile devices, supporting IP telephony, high-definition video, and real-time communication.

 LTE and WiMAX were the first 4G implementations.
 LTE Advanced met the full 4G standard.
 The first LTE networks launched in Oslo and Stockholm in 2009.

 4.5G

 4.5G, also called LTE-Advanced Pro, increased throughput and reduced latency using carrier aggregation and massive MIMO.

 5G

-5G is the successor to 4G and IMT-Advanced.
+5G is the successor to 4G and IMT Advanced.
 It provides lower latency, higher data rates, and large-scale device connectivity.

 The Next Generation Mobile Networks Alliance defined key performance targets such as gigabit speeds in dense areas and high connection density.

 3GPP developed the 5G NR (New Radio) specification with frequency ranges FR1 (<6 GHz) and FR2 (mmWave).

 6G

 6G research began in the late 2010s.
 It is expected to use frequencies between 100 GHz and 3 THz, offering terabit data rates but limited range.

-Commercial deployment is projected for the late 2020s.
+Commercial deployment is projected for 2030.